Create a raised hot bed for spring and fall planting, simple raised bed gardening, or decoration with this simple method of hugelkultur.

 Cold air falls to the lowest point, so hugelcultur raised beds, are surrounded by a frost drain, which is important in Northern areas, lengthening the growing season.

-Hugelcultur beds lend themselves to intensive methods of gardening, as they maintain moisture, as the wood holds water.
+Hugelkultur beds lend themselves to intensive methods of gardening, as they maintain moisture, as the wood holds water.
 And they are fertile.

 7. Hugelcultur beds are easier to weed.

 The beds are higher and so they can be weeded in a standing position.
+Starting them with clean soil and hot compost also helps reduce weeds, and a heavy mulch can make them almost weed free for the first seasons.

 Since the beds are higher they require less bending and stooping to plant, weed, maintain, and harvest.